Textualize/textual/docs/guide/widgets.md

 --8<-- "docs/examples/guide/widgets/hello01.py"
 ```

 The highlighted lines define a custom widget class with just a [render()][textual.widget.Widget.render] method.
-Textual will display whatever is returned from render in the content area of your widget.
-We have returned a string in the code above, but there are other possible return types which we will cover later.
+Textual will display whatever is returned from render in the [content](./content.md) area of your widget.

 Note that the text contains tags in square brackets, i.e. `[b]`.
 This is [Textual markup](./content.md#markup) which allows you to embed various styles within your content.